OCP-on-NERC/BU-RHOAI/README.md

 ### nb-culler

 This cronjob runs once every hours at the top of the hour, exclusively applied to notebooks associated with specific user group  and will not impact other notebooks within the rhods-notebooks namespace.
-The cronjob performs the following actions:
+The cronjob performs the following action:

 1. **Shuts down notebooks exceeding X hours of runtime**: any notebook found to have been running for more than X hours will be gracefully shut down to conserve resources.
 PVCs persist the shutdown process.
-2. **Deletes notebooks with wrong images**: students are allowed to launch notebook instances with their class image.
-Notebooks that are running images that are not approved for use will be deleted along with their associated PVCs.
-3. **Deletes notebooks with wrong container size**: notebooks that are configured with container sizes other than **X Small** will be deleted, including their PVCs.

 To add resources to the rhods-notebooks namespace: